 Sometimes Wikipedia makes things look fuzzy so here’s the list sans the blah-blah.

 - Corvids (which covers crows, ravens, rooks, jackdaws, jays, magpies, treepies, choughs and nutcrackers)

 - Fruit Doves

-In the meantime, “nutcrackers” needs to be fact checked – great! now I have to go & fix Wikipedia – take that to-do list (& my to-do list just sent me an email with its own to-do list!)
+In the meantime, “nutcrackers” need to be fact-checked – great! now I have to go & fix Wikipedia – take that to-do list (& my to-do list just sent me an email with its own to-do list!)

 Feathered factoid: hyacinths can easily break welds and bars on many birdcages manufactured today.